rushi2770/DataQuadWCFService/README.md

 In this project I've implemented BasicHttpBinding and also created various Data Members to modify the Database using these methoods.

-Environment: ASP .Net MVC, Entity Framework, HTML5, CSS3, Javascript, jQuery, SQL Server, WCF.
+Environment: WCF, Entity Framework, C#, Visual Studio 2015.